vintagedaddyo/MyBB_Plugin-MyFontAwesomeIconsFA5/README.md

 - updated css to reflect the past lock to close change
 - Font Awesome upgrade from 4.7 to FA5
+- updated font awesome 5 version to 5.14.0
 - input changed from previous example: fa-comments to fas, far, fab for example: fas fa-comments or far fa-comments or fab fa-discord etc, etc.

 What is new in version 1.3?